 1. Avoid creating unnecessary new pages

-- If the information is not specific to Surrey County Council, link out to the information on another reputable website.
+- If the information is not Surrey County Council specific, link out to the information on another reputable website.

-- If the new content is one subject or related subjects, condense the information to fit on one web page with headings for each new subject area.
+- Condense information to fit on one web page with headings for each new subject area.